How Many Pet Rabbits Are There in the U.S.?

 According to the 2007 U.S. Pet Ownership and Demographics Sourcebook published by the American Veterinarian Medical Association (AVMA), there were 6.1 million pet rabbits in the U.S. that year, which was confirmed by the current American Pet Products Manufacturing Association (APPMA) Pet Owners Survey, which noted that in the past decade, rabbits have surpassed hamsters as our favorite small pet, making them the third most popular companion mammal, behind cats and dogs.

 According to the 2012 American Pet Products Association (APPA) Pet Owners Survey, 2.5 million households now live with rabbits, who remain the favorite pet of the “small animals,” and, because they are often spayed and neutered, live as multiples in many homes.
 They also count 18 million small animals living in American homes, with rabbits being the most popular of those.
-That same year, the AVMA did their survey again, but found only 1.4 million American households living with about 3 million rabbits.
+That same year, the AVMA did their survey again, but found only 1.2% of American households (or 1.2 million American households) living with about 3 million rabbits.

 So how many rabbits are there in the United States in 2014?